Understanding Brand Equity: Importance and Effective Strategies

 Perceived Quality

 Customer beliefs about what a product or service represents are critical in shaping brand perception.
+Product quality and consistently delivering high quality products are essential for building customer trust and enhancing brand reputation.
 A strong brand reputation comprises a good supply chain, governance, leadership, financial performance, innovation, and citizenship.
 Delivering best-in-class customer experiences creates positive brand associations and boosts perceived quality.

 The perceived quality of a brand’s products can significantly influence consumer behavior, driving them to choose one brand over another.
+Perceived quality is a key component of brand equity, as it reflects consumers' perceptions of the overall quality of a brand's products or services, often leading to a willingness to pay premium prices.
+Higher perceived value allows brands to command premium prices and foster customer loyalty.
 Maintaining high standards in every business aspect, from product development to customer service, is crucial for a positive brand image and high brand equity.

 Brand Associations